-Jason leverages substantial experience in technology investing and financial structuring in his current capacity as Vice President at the Stagwell Group.
+Jason leverages substantial experience in technology investing and financial structuring in his current capacity as Chief Investment Officer at the Stagwell Group.

 Prior to joining Stagwell, Jason served as a Senior Business Strategy manager at Microsoft, analyzing areas of potential focus and investment across the company.
 Jason’s responsibilities included analyzing relevant market trends affecting Microsoft, assessing the company’s assets to address future market opportunities, and selectively managing priority initiatives stemming from the strategy group.

 Previously Jason spent nearly a decade as a senior analyst at several institutional investment firms in New York and LA including SAC Capital and Intrepid Capital.
 In this capacity Jason principally focused on the technology, media, and telecom sectors, with a subsector focus on internet & new media.
 Jason has developed deep knowledge of these sectors and the principles and methods of successful investment.

 Jason also has several years of experience in event-driven & special situation transactions, having served as an analyst at Empyrean capital, analyzing corporate restructurings, spin-offs, split-offs, refinancings and others arbitrage situations.
 Jason began his career in the mergers & acquisitions department of Morgan Stanley, executing deals in the industrial & technology sectors.